fujaba/fulibScenarios/src/test/scenarios/shop/WebStore/SupplyArrives.md

 ## AddToStock

-AddToStock creates a Lot lot
+AddToStock creates the Lot lot
     with id      "lot1" from id,
 and with lotSize 20     from size and with place p23x42   from newPlace.